pengnam/BrainDump/MachineLearning/CNN.md

 4. Receptive Field
 Receives input from some number of locations in previous layer.
 In fully connected layer, each neuron receives input from a restricted subarea.

+## Convolution
+In mathematics (in particular, functional analysis) convolution is a mathematical operation on two functions (f and g) to produce a third function that expresses how the shape of one is modified by the other.
 ## Architectures
 LeNet
 AlexNet